apiobuild/docs/content/docs/apps/chopin/email-confirmation/index.md

 - Log in to your Google account
 - Click `Allow` to grant apio access to send email on your behalf

-{{< alert icon="⚠️" text="If you'd like to send emails from an account that's not the one you use to log in Telescope, be sure to update Email in contact information section." ext-href="/docs/apps/chopin/contact-information/#email" >}}
+{{< alert icon="⚠️" text="If you'd like to send emails from an account that's not the one you use to log in Telescope, be sure to update Email in Contact Information section." ext-href="/docs/apps/chopin/contact-information/#email" >}}

 ## Custom Email Messages